 Getting to Rosebud

 Rosebud puts on several different performances throughout the year.
-During the summer they put on the musical The Wizard of Oz.
+This summer they put on the musical The Wizard of Oz.
 As I was going to be in the area anyway, I wanted to check out this show at The Rosebud Centre of the Arts.
 The drive to Rosebud took about 25 minutes from Drumheller.
 The layered rock landscape of the Badlands giving way to more prairie, like the landscape I’m used to seeing.
-Coming into Rosebud I was greeted with some Bed & Breakfasts, but the main area is centred around the Mercantile and the theatre itself.
+Coming into Rosebud I was greeted with some Bed & Breakfasts, but the main area is centered around the Mercantile and the theatre itself.

 The Mercantile